YOU HAVE SOMEHOW REACHED manfacingnortheast.com

 OR “SOMEONE WHO’S MORE THAN AN ACQUAINTANCE BUT LESS THAN A FRIEND“? )

-MASCULINE PLURAL (4,930 words) Care to double your DNA, chéri?
+MASCULINE PLURAL (4,930 words) Would you care to double your DNA, chéri?

 BEYOND THEM CHINESE BONES (3,970 words) Maggie had the man and she had the plan.
 But did she have the luck?